 What are “Soft Skills” ?

-If you haven’t heard the phrase “soft skills” (I had to look that one up) basically it means, how to you teach that stuff students aren’t assessed on in class.
+If you haven’t heard the phrase “soft skills” basically it means, how to you teach that stuff students aren’t assessed on in class.
 We used to call them social skills, manners, etc… Now it includes a bit more like how to handle a bully, and what to do in an emergency.

 These soft skills may be the most important things you actually teach your students this year.
 More than how well they read, how well they can navigate various social situations (Sometimes referred to as emotional or social intelligence), predicts how successful students are in their future lives.

 So how do we teach soft skills in the classroom, when we have NO TIME?

 In many schools (mine, my children’s, my sister’s to name a few) PBIS has become the norm.
 What it essentially amounts to is using loads of positive praise in the classroom daily to focus students in on what behaviors we want to teach.
 Schools tend to adopt school wide behavior incentives, such as praise tickets, used to purchase prizes in a school store, or admission to a fun event at the school.
 Teachers (or teaching teams) are often left to devise their own in class rewards and incentives.